nickreynke/jquery-equalizer/README.md

 # Features

 * Equalizes heights of `data-equalize-child` elements within `data-equalize-parent` elements
-  * Looks for the highest height of the child elements and sets it for all child elements
+  * Looks for the highest child element and sets its height for all other child elements

 # Usage